Ethics and integrity

 Commitment to integrity, honesty and transparency

 Two mechanisms are in place to ensure that our commitment to ethics and integrity is truly effective.
-One of these is the Code of Ethics, standard senior inside FCC, which sets out the guidelines for conduct to be followed within the organisation.
-The other is the Ethics Channel, which can be used to report any failure to comply with our Code of Ethics.
+One of these is the Code of Ethics and Conduct, standard senior inside FCC, which sets out the guidelines for conduct to be followed within the organisation.
+The other is the Whistleblowing Channel, which can be used to report any failure to comply with our Code of Ethics and Conduct.

-The Code of Ethics, standard senior of FCC, sets out guidelines for the conduct expected of our professionals in their actions and behaviour in ethical, social and environmental matters.
+The Code of Ethics and Conduct, standard senior of FCC, sets out guidelines for the conduct expected of our professionals in their actions and behaviour in ethical, social and environmental matters.